Louis Cook: American Revolution

-Although the Mohawk and three other of the Iroquois nations sided with the British during the American Revolution, hoping to expel the colonists from their lands, Cook allied with the Thirteen Colonies, as did the Oneida and Tuscarora.
+Although the Mohawk and three other Haudenosaunee nations sided with the British during the American Revolution, hoping to expel the colonists from their lands, Cook allied with the Thirteen Colonies, as did the Oneida and Tuscarora.
 As early as 1775, he offered his services to General George Washington.
-Cook returned in January 1776 with a group to meet with Philip Schuyler in Albany and with Washington and John Adams at Cambridge, Massachusetts.
+Cook returned in January 1776 with a group to meet with Philip Schuyler in Albany and with Washington and John Adams in Cambridge, Massachusetts.
 Cook was with Benedict Arnold on his expedition into Quebec, when he was already known as "Colonel Louis."
 Washington met again with Cook in 1776.

-John Adams who saw the Natives at Cambridge said Colonel Louis ,” spoke English and French as well as Indian.”[1]Louis Cook was present at the siege at Fort Stanwix which resulted in a Patriot Victory.
-A story that illustrates Cook’s fierceness as a fighter was that“ Lous Atayutaghranghta noticed that an enemy Indian was a crack shot.
+John Adams who met with him in Cambridge said Colonel Louis "spoke English and French as well as Indian.”[1]
+Louis Cook was present at the siege at Fort Stanwix which resulted in a Patriot Victory.
+A story that illustrates Cook’s fierceness as a fighter was that "Louis Atayutaghranghta noticed that an enemy Indian was a crack shot.
 When the warrior next rose to take aim, Louis fired.
-That fell will do no more harm.”[1]
-Declared Louis, who went to take the dead man’s scalp.
-Colonel Cook was a man of action who could be relied upon especially by the likes of our founding Fathers such as George Washington and John Adams.[2][2]General Washington even referred to Colonel Louis as ,” our friend.”
-General Washington was also relieved to hear that Colonel Louis had ,” returned safely from a mission.”
+That fell will do no more harm,”[1] declared Louis, who proceeded to take the dead man’s scalp.
+General Washington even referred to Colonel Louis as "our friend."
+General Washington was also relieved to hear that Colonel Louis had "returned safely from a mission."